Exam 4 overview

 Be prepared to make the following computations in R:

-• Correlation analysis using the cor function and the appropriate method.
+- Correlation analysis using the

-• A calculation of variance inflation factor (VIF) using the vif function from the car package.
+lmfunction using appropriate dependent and independent variables. - A calculation of variance inflation factor (VIF) using the

 These computations will be conducted on the datasets below.
 Feel free to start exploring them before the exam!